noobgokf1/Review-Discord-Bot/README.md

 - You can create issues to report bugs, suggest improvements, or request features.
 - Fork the repository and submit a pull request to contribute.
 ### License 📝
-This project is licensed under the MIT License - see the License file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.